kuopinghsu/srv32/README.md

 ========================================

 This is a simple RISC-V 3-stage pipeline processor.
-I wrote this code to understand the RV32I instruction set, just for fun.
+I wrote this code to understand the RV32IM instruction set, just for fun.
 The performance is 1.821 DMIPS/MHz and 2.681 Coremark/MHz.
-This is not a RISC-V core available for production
+This is not a RISC-V core available for production.

-> RV32M support has been added.

-> Add compliance test.
+## Features

+1. Three-stage pipeline processor
+2. RV32IM instruction sets
+3. Pass RV32IM <A Href="https://github.com/riscv/riscv-compliance">Compliance test</A>
+4. Trap exception

 ## Building toolchains